-In the NetCDF 4.2 released in March 2012, the C and Fortran API libraries are released as separate packages.
+Beginning with NetCDF 4.2, the C and Fortran API libraries are released as separate packages.
 To compile ESMF with NetCDF 4.2 and newer releases, it is required to have the NetCDF C library, and the NetCDF Fortran API library installed in the same directory.
-The ESMF_NETCDF environement variable must be set to "split".
+The ESMF_NETCDF environment variable must be set to "split".